MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 For example, enabling segmentation offload can reduce the maximum sustainable throughput on some network adapters because of limited hardware resources.
 However, if the reduced throughput is not expected to be a limitation, you should enable offload capabilities, even for this type of network adapter.

 > [!NOTE]
-> Some network adapters require offload features to be independently enabled for send and receive paths.
+> Some network adapters require you to enable offload features independently for the send and receive paths.

 ##  <a name="bkmk_rss_web"></a> Enabling receive-side scaling (RSS) for web servers